hxsam/citizencard_odoo/README.md

 Password: demo

 Notes:
-- This app was tested for WINDOWS 10 and for the GEMALTO card reader!
+- This app was tested for WINDOWS 10 and, for the GEMALTO card reader and for odoo 9!
 - To access the address you need to use the PIN code, by defaul is 0000.
 If this PIN is does not have been changed or the card is not blocked, this app read the address automatically.
 Otherwise, only all free available information is transfered.

 Data transfered by the card: